JAC-CS-Game-Programming-F23/Notes/3-Mario/README.md

 - If you look in `src/objects/` you will find 4 new files:
   - `GameObject.js`: The class that all the game objects in this folder should extend.
 Inside, you will find methods to update, render, and detect collisions.
-  - `Block.js`: A"box" that the player can hit from beneath to reveal a coin.
+  - `Block.js`: A "box" that the player can hit from beneath to reveal a coin.
   - `Bush.js`: A background asset that does not have any behaviour.
 It's simply for aesthetics.
   - `Coin.js`: A collectible item that the player can consume to gain points.
 - `LevelMaker` is where the game objects are spawned during level creation: